-The Workers’ Compensation systems of the various states were established to provide a social safety net in the event of a worker being injured at work, contracting an occupational disease, or dying.
-In addition to payment of medical bills incurred because of the injury or disease, as well as a modest payment toward the cost of funeral expenses for a job-related death, various forms of compensation are available to minimize the economic impact of the work injury and to compensate for temporary and/or permanent disability.
+The Workers’ Compensation systems of the states provide a social safety net in the event a worker is injured at work, contracts an occupational disease, or dies.
+Besides payment of medical bills incurred because of the injury or disease, and a modest payment toward the cost of funeral expenses for a job-related death, various forms of compensation are available to minimize the economic impact of the work injury and to compensate for temporary and/or permanent disability.

 After 12 weeks, the rate of compensation often goes down.
 This happens for 2 reasons.
 First, the wage calculation is now based upon wages earned for a full year prior to the injury, typically divided by 52 weeks in the year.
-Over the course of the year prior to the injury, any raises in pay would result in higher weekly earnings closer to the injury.
-As such, the 6 weeks or 1 week prior to an injury typically reflect these higher wages and thus the higher rate of pay.
+During the prior to the injury, any raises in pay would cause higher weekly earnings closer to the injury.
+The 6 weeks or 1 week prior to an injury typically reflect these higher wages and the higher rate of pay.
 In addition, temporary total disability benefits after the first 12 weeks of lost time are paid at a lower rate: the 72% rate of payment drops to 66 2/3% of the already lower average wage.

 The purpose of temporary total disability compensation is to provide for an injured worker’s loss of earnings that result from the injury and during the period of recovery.
 Other forms of compensation are available after maximum recovery from the injury has occurred and if permanent restrictions or limitations remain.